-A 2014 animal study indicated that flaxseed oil had a positive effect on both hair length and thickness.
-Flaxseed oil is good for hair for a few reasons:
+A 2014 study indicated that flaxseed oil had a positive effect on both hair length and thickness.
+Flaxseed oil’s benefits for hair include:

 - Flaxseed oil provides nutrition for hair follicles because it’s rich in fatty acids.
 Omega-3 fatty acids nourish hair follicles for healthy hair growth.
 Deficiency in omega-3 fatty acids can result in dry, brittle hair.

-- It’s also rich in protein and selenium, both of which are necessary for growing healthy, shiny hair.
+- Flaxseed oil is also rich in protein and selenium, both of which are necessary for growing healthy, shiny hair.

-- Its vitamin E content provides additional nourishment for hair follicles and moisturizes the strands.
+- Flaxseed oil’s vitamin E content provides additional nourishment for hair follicles and moisturizes the strands.

-How to Use Flaxseed Oil for Healthy Hair in Winter
+3 Ways to Use Flaxseed Oil for Hair

-Is winter making your hair dry, brittle and unmanageable?
-Apply flaxseed oil to your hair as a solution!
+Is your hair dry, brittle, and unmanageable?
+Applying flaxseed oil to your hair may be the solution!
 Flaxseed oil is a great way to support healthy hair growth since it has the ability to hydrate dry hair, preventing breakage while your hair grows.
-Follow the tips below to use flaxseed oil for healthy hair.
+Follow the below tips for using flaxseed oil for hair.

-When purchasing flaxseed oil, look for cold-pressed, organic oil from a respected manufacturer.
+When purchasing flaxseed oil for hair, look for cold-pressed, organic oil from a respected manufacturer.
 Flaxseed oil should be stored in a dark-colored, opaque bottle to prevent oxidation.
 Flaxseed oil is also available in capsule form.

 Keep flaxseed oil in the refrigerator to maintain freshness and consume it within six to eight weeks after opening.
 Do not use flaxseed oil for cooking.
 However, it’s fine to use on foods that have already been heated.